jhauraw/jhaurawachsman.com/content/resume.md

 # Jhaura Wachsman
 ## Entrepreneur, Web Developer, Internet Marketer

-Jhaura is an internet business entrepreneur with core skills as a senior level web developer on full-stack SaaS web apps, front-end responsive UI/UX designs, PHP (frameworks, OOP), and Internet Marketing, with twenty years focus on Lead Generation.
+Jhaura is an internet business entrepreneur with core skills as a CTO, senior level web developer on full-stack SaaS web apps, front-end responsive UI/UX designs, PHP (frameworks, OOP), and Internet Marketing, with twenty years focus on Lead Generation.

 Specialized in communication, team leading, and excellence in work ethic.